SonarSource/sonarqube-scan-action/README.md

         SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}
 ```

-For C, C++ and Objective-C projects not using AutoConfig, the workflow requires additional steps to download the Build Wrapper and invoking it:
+For C, C++, and Objective-C projects relying on [Build Wrapper](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/languages/c-family/prerequisites/#using-build-wrapper) to generate the compilation database, the workflow requires additional steps to download the Build Wrapper and invoke it:

 ```yaml
 # Trigger analysis when pushing to your main branches, and when creating a pull request.